NETWAYS/foreman-training/installation/04_installation.md

 With the provided credentials login to 'https://foreman.localdomain' using your browser.

-**Hint:** You can change password and language settings on the "My Account" page when clicking on the username in the upper right corner.
+**Hint:** You can also provide the password as an installer parameter or change it and language settings on the "My Account" page when clicking on the username in the upper right corner.

 !SLIDE smbullets small